avichalp/BogusAPI/README.md

 #### Using Stub

-Hit `localhost:8080`/document
+Hit `localhost:8080/document`
 Response that you should get :<br> `{'message': 'OK'}`

-Crete any number of stubs by simply inserting approriate data in MongoDB
+Create any number of stubs by simply inserting approriate data in MongoDB